WW Recipe of the Day: Shrimp with Garlic, Oil and Hot Peppers

 So the only significant source of calories/points in this dish comes from the olive oil.

-If you liked this recipe for Shrimp with Garlic, Oil and Hot Peppers, be sure to check out these other Weight Watchers friendly shrimp recipes: Crock Pot White Beans & Shrimp, Shrimp & Black Bean Salad, Skinny Sheet Pan Roasted Shrimp & Broccoli, Skinny Southern BBQ Shrimp and Weight Watchers No Cook Tex Mex Shrimp Rolls
+If you liked this recipe for Shrimp with Garlic, Oil and Hot Peppers, be sure to check out these other Weight Watchers friendly shrimp recipes: Mediterranean Garlic Shrimp, Skinny Shrimp Creole, Easy Oven Baked Shrimp Risotto, Crock Pot White Beans & Shrimp, Easy Caribbean Shrimp Stir-fry, Shrimp Egg Roll in a Bowl Skillet, Shrimp & Black Bean Salad, Skinny Sheet Pan Roasted Shrimp & Broccoli, Skinny Southern BBQ Shrimp, Foil Pack Shrimp Boil for Two, Spice Rubbed Soft Shrimp Tacos, and Weight Watchers No Cook Tex Mex Shrimp Rolls

 If you've made this Garlic Shrimp with Hot Peppers, please give the recipe a star rating below and leave a comment letting me know how you liked it.
 And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.